Does Your Firm Perform an Annual Risk Assessment?

 What Are the Main Components of a Risk Assessment?

 To begin the risk assessment, the Firm should identify the distinct risks for their organization.
 This can be accomplished by assessing each area of the business with the applicable managers and identifying the risks within their assigned areas of responsibility.
-Once the firm has identified their particular risks, an analysis of the firm’s policies and procedures should be conducted to determine what processes and controls are currently in place to address these risks and which person and/or department within the firm is responsible for the subject area.
+Once the firm has identified its particular risks, an analysis of the firm’s policies and procedures should be conducted to determine what processes and controls are currently in place to address these risks and which person and/or department within the firm is responsible for the subject area.
 These findings can then be memorialized in a risk matrix, which should list each identified risk and assign a rating as to the level of risk (i.e., High-Medium- Low).
 Next, the matrix should detail the current controls and procedures in place that address the risk, along with the responsible party(ies).
 Lastly, the matrix should include recommendations on any steps needed to further mitigate the risks and a timeline for completion.

 What Types of Risks Should Be Considered?